-NFL Super Bowl Betting History
+Super Bowl Betting Odds History

 Super Bowl History For Spread And Totals Betting

-Super Bowl Totals History
+Super Bowl Betting Odds History

 In this table, you’ll see a list of Super Bowl winners, including who won the last Super Bowl, with the totals in parentheses.
-This is the combined score of both teams where bettors would need to decide if the final score will be OVER or UNDER the oddsmaker’s set number.

 Super Bowl Scores History